kgloveyou/program-notes/react/React Hooks in Action with Suspense and Concurrent Mode.md

-# React Hooks in Action with Suspense and Concurrent Mode

-### 1.4.1 Concurrent Mode

-## 1.4.2 Suspense

-## 1.5 React’s new publication channels

-Much of Concurrent Mode and Suspense for data fetching are on the experimental channel at the time of writing.

-# 2、Managing component state with the useState hook

-## 2.2 Storing, using, and setting values with useState

-### 2.2.1 Assigning new values to variables doesn’t update the UI

 ### 2.2.4 Passing a function to useState as the initial value

 the `useState` hook accepts a function as its argument, `a lazy initial state,`